greysondn/morose-hacker/cpp/l08-arrays.md

 permalink: /cpp/l08
 ---

-I've got a love bunch of data points, doodle-de-doo, there they are a standing in a row...
+I've got a lovely bunch of data points, doodle-de-doo, there they are a standing in a row...

 <a name="l08-arrays"></a>Lesson 08:Arrays
 =========================================